-The Great Pacific Garbage Patch, or Pacific trash vortex, a collection of marine debris spanning from the North American West Coast to Japan, is two patches: the Western Garbage Patch near Japan, and the Eastern one between Hawaii and California.
+The Great Pacific Garbage Patch, or Pacific trash vortex, is a collection of marine debris spanning from the North American West Coast to Japan.
+It’s made up of two patches: the Western Garbage Patch near Japan, and the Eastern one between Hawaii and California.

 We recently described how the garbage patch came about and continues to expand in size and scope, highlighting the finding that new neopelagic communities — composed of coastal and pelagic species that normally live thousands of kilometers away — are forming and thriving on it.